dchampion/shared-mutable-state/README.md

 </pre>

 #### Analysis
-The only syntactic difference between the <code>Unsyncrhonized</code> and <code>Volatile</code> strategies is that, in the latter, the state variable <code>current</code> is marked with the <code>volatile</code> keyword.
+The only syntactic difference between the <code>Unsynchronized</code> and <code>Volatile</code> strategies is that, in the latter, the state variable <code>current</code> is marked with the <code>volatile</code> keyword.
 As with the <code>Unsynchronized</code> strategy, we still see a large number of intersections and collisions, making this too a badly flawed state-transition strategy.

-The <code>volatile</code> keyword gaurantees the <i>visiblity</i> of a state change between threads, but it makes no gaurantee as to its <i>atomity</i>.
+The <code>volatile</code> keyword guarantees the <i>visibility</i> of a state change between threads, but it makes no guarantee as to its <i>atomicity</i>.
 Visibility is only one aspect of thread-safety.
 In order for a state change to be thread-safe, it must not only be <i>visible</i> to other threads after the state change, but <i>atomic</i> as well.

-There are use cases in which visibility alone is sufficient for thread safety (e.g. changing a boolean to alert other threads that some event has occurred), but these should not be confused with use cases that demand their atomicity as well.
+There are use cases in which the visibility guarantee alone is sufficient for thread safety (e.g. changing a boolean to alert other threads that some event has occurred), but these should not be confused with use cases that demand atomicity as well.

 ### Synchronized Strategy
 #### Implementation